Hill town

-A hill town is any citadel town built upon hills to make invasion difficult.
+A hill town (also hilltop town) is a type of a settlement built upon hills.
 Often protected by defensive walls, steep embankments, or cliffs, such hilltop settlements provided natural defenses for their inhabitants.
+The term "hill town" is occasionally a bit of misnomer, as some of these settlements are built on "pedestals" other than hills in the strict geographical sense.